stevengj/nlopt/README.md

     git clone git://github.com/stevengj/nlopt
     cd nlopt
-    sh autogen.sh
+    cmake .
     make

-(To build from git, you will need GNU autoconf, automake, and libtool installed, along with SWIG and Unix tools such as m4, perl, and sed.)
+(To build from git, you will need SWIG.)

 Once it is installed, `#include <nlopt.h>` in your C/C++ programs and link it with `-lnlopt -lm`.
 You may need to use the C++ compiler to link